 Neil Stevenson - Chief Executive

-In 2009 he was appointed by the Privy Council to sit on the General Dental Council, the regulatory and complaints body for 104,000 dental professionals in the UK.
-He is now also chair of their Remuneration Committee.
+In 2009 he was appointed by the Privy Council to sit on the General Dental Council, the regulatory and complaints body for 104,000 dental professionals in the UK and he served two terms on the Board (demitting in September 2017) as well as chairing the Remuneration Committee.
 Between 2004 and 2015 Neil worked with the Law Society of Scotland, latterly as their Director of Representation and Professional Support.
 He has previously held a number of other Executive and Non-Executive Director roles in organisations spanning the legal sector, healthcare, consultancy, and oil and gas.
 He holds a Law degree from Edinburgh University, and a Masters in Quality Management from Birmingham University (focussing on a comparative analysis of regulatory quality systems for doctors and lawyers).
-In his spare time he is currently working with Changing the Chemistry to develop a competency framework to support those preparing for non-executive director roles in the public sector and on company boards, with the aim of increasing diversity.
+He is also Vice-chair and a trustee of Changing the Chemistry, a peer network supporting diversity of thought on UK boards, and is also co-chair of their graduate group.

-Caroline Robertson - Head of Investigations
+Caroline Robertson - Director of Resolution

-Caroline Robertson has been Head of Investigations of the Scottish Legal Complaints Commission since December 2012.
+Caroline Robertson has been Director of Resolution since 2018 and Head of Investigations since December 2012.

 Caroline’s background combines experience of customer service, law and complaints.
 While working to complete her second degree, an LLB Law, Caroline was involved in various project work with Tesco such as piloting an online shopping and grocery system as well as dealing with UK wide complaints and queries.
 Caroline’s first role as a solicitor was with a sole practitioner where she under took a range of civil work.
 Caroline then worked in house at the Scottish Legal Aid Board for 5 years, concentrating on civil merits applications.
 After another short period in private practice Caroline began working for the Law Society of Scotland in 2006 dealing with complaints against solicitors.
 Caroline joined the SLCC at its creation in 2008 and has worked as a Case Investigator, Senior Case Investigator and Interim Head of Investigations.

-|Neil Stevenson||Chief Executive:||Salary £70,000 - £74,999|
+|Neil Stevenson||Chief Executive:||Salary £75,000 - £79,999|